Become an egg donor

 They’ll get to know you, and your medical history.
 This can include screening blood tests and a medical health questionnaire.

-For donor egg cycles, if the intention is to transfer fresh embryos, the donor’s stimulated cycle is coordinated with the intending recipient’s cycle.
+For donors who know the recipient, if the intention is to transfer fresh embryos, the donor’s stimulated cycle is coordinated with the intending recipient’s cycle.

 Before an egg collection procedure, you will be given medication to grow the number of eggs normally produced.
 This is monitored (as for an IVF-stimulated cycle) by the fertility specialist and will usually involve two to three vaginal ultrasound scans.
 The donor egg collection procedure is then performed under a light general anaesthetic and takes around 20 minutes.
 It is usually performed in our East Melbourne Specialist Day Hospital, Waverley Private Hospital Day Procedure Centre, or as a clinic patient through Reproductive Services at the Women's Hospital.

-At the time of egg collection, the sperm is collected and the eggs are fertilised in the laboratory.
-Three to five days after the egg collection, one of the resulting embryos is transferred into the recipient and any other viable embryos are frozen, or all are frozen, for potential future transfer.
+The sperm is collected and the eggs are fertilised in the laboratory.
+One of the resulting embryos is transferred into the recipient and any other viable embryos are frozen, or all are frozen, for potential future transfer.
 After two weeks, a pregnancy test is carried out by the recipient.

-Once a child conceived using donated gametes turns 18, they will be able to access certain information about the egg donor.
+Once a child conceived using donated eggs turns 18, they will be able to access certain information about the egg donor.

 - Why I became an egg donor